tedorellana/learning/SAA-C03.md

 - Better for read than write.
 - Is 5x performance improvement over MySQL on RDS and handles more read requests than write.
 - Aurora provides up to five times better latency than RDS and can scale up to ten times more packed operations per second than MySQL engine in RDS.
 It also offers an encrypted storage option for better data security
+- provides built-in security, continuous backups, serverless compute, up to 15 read replicas, automated multi-Region replication, and integrations with other AWS services.

+## Amazon Aurora Serverless ##
+Is an on-demand, auto-scaling configuration for Aurora where the database automatically starts up, shuts down, and scales capacity up or down based on your application's needs.

 ## Lake Formation ##
 Can be used to create and manage the data lake's metadata and enforce security and governance policies, including column-level access control.
 This solution then uses Amazon Athena as the data source in QuickSight to query the data in the S3 data lake.
 This solution minimizes operational overhead by leveraging AWS services to manage and secure the data, and by using a standard query service (Amazon Athena) to provide a SQL interface to the data.